mvs-develop/dev.bitshares.works/docs/intro/architectures.rst

-BitShares Members
+DNA Members
 ===================

-First, let's understand how we call BitShares Blockchain Community members and groups.
+First, let's understand how we call DNA Blockchain Community members and groups.
 When you create a wallet and hold any BTS, you are a BTS Holder (i.e., shareholder).
-As a BTS Holder, you have a voting power to make decisions in the BitShares Blockchain Community.
+As a BTS Holder, you have a voting power to make decisions in the DNA Blockchain Community.
 BTS Holders can vote for witnesses, committee members, and workers by using your wallet.
 As an option, if you wish,  you can case your voting power to a "Proxy" voter.
 The Proxy vote in behalf of BTS Holders account.

 .. image:: ../../_static/structures/btsholders-v1.png
-        :alt: BitShares Architecture
+        :alt: DNA Architecture
         :width: 700px
         :align: center

 ----------------

-BitShares Architecture
+DNA Architecture
 ==========================

 GitHub Repositories and Entities
 ------------------------------------

-This is an overview of BitShares Architecture entities.
-The purpose of this image is to bring the main elements together and share what types of resources you might find in the BitShares Github repositories.
+This is an overview of DNA Architecture entities.
+The purpose of this image is to bring the main elements together and share what types of resources you might find in the DNA Github repositories.

 .. image:: ../../_static/structures/bitshares-architecture-v3notop.png
-        :alt: BitShares Architecture
+        :alt: DNA Architecture
         :width: 650px
         :align: center